-Paul didn't hide anything or avoid any topics; he preached all of it.
-The modern church can't say that, can they?
-We avoid all sorts of topics because we know that if we preach that passage, or address that issue, it will cause problems.
-Paul was so willing to preach the whole counsel of God that he willingly faced death.
-It's unthinkable to imagine Paul compromising his message in exchange for tax dollars.
+Paul didn't hide anything or avoid any topics.
+He preached all of it!
+Many modern churches can't say that.
+They avoid all sorts of topics because they know that if they preach on that passage, or address that issue, they will have problems.
+Paul was willing to face death in order to preach the whole counsel of God.
+It's unthinkable to imagine Paul compromising his message in exchange for money.

-You see, Paul had a very different approach.
-He understood that we are to preach the Word "in season", when people will hear it, and "out of season", when people will reject it:
+You see, Paul had a very different approach to preaching.
+He understood that we must preach the Word "in season", when people will hear it, and "out of season", when people will reject it: